Unmanic/unmanic-plugins/source/add_extra_stereo_audio/description.md

 If either channels or codec name search parameters are left blank, this plugin will select the first stream with a number of audio channels > 4 and language matching specified language and encode that as the additional 2 channel stereo stream

-For this plugin to work successfully, audio streams must have proper language tags - particularly the stream that is to be re-encoded as an additional stereo stream
+For this plugin to work best, audio streams must have proper language tags - particularly the stream that is to be re-encoded as an additional stereo stream.
+If you wish for audio streams to be generated where no language tags are present, enable the force_if_no_lang option.

 If you opt to remove the original multichannel audio stream, the stereo audio stream will occupy it's place and all other streams will be left intact